allan-tulane/sp23-assignment-01-dukeglenn/assignment-01.md

   - 2a.
 (6 pts) Translate this to Python code -- fill in the `def foo` method in `main.py`

   - 2b.
 (6 pts) What does this function do, in your own words?
+    This function first checks that x is less than or equal to 0, and if it is it returns x.
+Otherwise, it gives ra and rb values by replacing ra with foo(x-1) and rb with foo(x-2).
+It then returns the sum of the 2 numbers.
+Since the fibonnaci sequence is made by adding the 2 previous numbers to make the next number, this function does the same thing.
 .
 .
 .